 GEOCELLS / EROSION CONTROL

-Cellular Confinement Systems (CCS) are also known geocells are used mainly for soil stabilization and controlling erosion.
-Similar to guniting, geocells are used for structural reinforcement for support and retention.
+Cellular Confinement Systems (CCS) which are also known geocells are used mainly for soil stabilization and erosion control.
+Similar to guniting, geocells are used for structural reinforcement for retention and support against surface slip.
 It usually employs the use of honeycomb-shaped high density polyethylene (HDPE) on slopes which are steep and with irregular topography.
 Not only does geocells provide functional use of ERSS, it is able to give an aesthetical boost to the environment when these cells are vegetated.
 The maturation of vegetation will further enhance the stability of the slope through interlocking of plant roots.

 Geocells: One of our local project employing the use of geocells which can help in erosion controls.

 RECHARGE AND RELIEF WELL

 This technique has been used over the last century with the primary use of tapping underground fossil fuels.
 Over the years, relief well have been employed in the field of oil and gas industry as well as geotechnical engineering industry.
 Groundwater control is an important measure to control erosion and keep groundwater from entering excavation.
 Relief well are used to reduce excessive porewater pressures in stratified ground condition.
 This temporary control is typically drilled before excavation goes beyond the piezometric level in the aquifer.
 When excavation continues, water will overflow from the well by disposed passively or through pumping.